 Discovering a city that I once thought I would never visit again

 I consider myself someone who is well traveled in Europe.
 With a trip after graduating high school, and studying abroad for 5 months in Cork, Ireland, I feel like I know what I like and do not like in Europe.
 And with all of the romanticizing about Venice and people claiming it to be one of the most beautiful destinations in Italy, I ended up going there twice.
 Both times I had the same result: I hated it.
 It felt dead at night, overcrowded during the day, and each and everything that could go wrong did go wrong.
 It just was not for me.

 So when planning to meet up with my brother and sister-in-law, and seeing that Venice was our only option, I was bummed.
 Anywhere else but Venice!
 Regrettably, I agreed to go back…and you know what, I loved it this time around.
 Venice in winter is everything I have always wanted it to be and more.
 While Venice can be done in as little as one day, we stretched our time here over a full three.

-Venice gets the reputation as an incredibly touristy city–that reputation is absolutely true–but during the winter, it is severely less crowded and everything feels a little bit easier.
+Venice gets the reputation as an incredibly touristy city–that reputation is absolutely true–but during the winter, it is severely less crowded, a bit more budget-friendly, and everything feels a little bit easier.
 Both of my non-enjoyable trips were over the summer and the overcrowded feeling was very real.
 In the winter, there are still many people at St. Mark’s Cathedral and riding gondolas, but you do not feel like you are going to fall into the canal every time you step outside.

 In addition, there are no lines in the winter!
 It was so quick and easy to go up to St. Mark’s Cathedral–a truly beautiful site that should not be missed during any visit to Venice.
 There were many available gondolas and we easily got one to take us on an hour-long ride.
 It was a beautiful way to see this unique city.